peeringdb/docs/docs/blog/contacts_marked_private.md

 # Changes to Contacts Marked as Private
-<mark>Did you know PeeringDB’s 2021 User survey is open until 8 October?
-It takes about 3 minutes and will set the direction for PeeringDB in 2022.
-Please [click here](https://surveyhero.com/c/peeringdb2021usersurvey) to tell us where to improve.</mark>

 ![Photo by Dayne Topkin on Unsplash](images/dayne-topkin-private-signage-door-unsplash.jpg) We are removing the “Private” status from Points of Contact in PeeringDB in [Release 2.30.0](/release_notes/#release-2300).
 This status was carried over from v1 of PeeringDB but is no longer useful, it just confuses users.
 It will no longer be available as a status for newly created contacts.
 And if your organization has one or more contacts marked as “Private” in PeeringDB, admin users will be prompted to make a decision between two statuses when they next log in.
 [These are](/howto/manage-permissions/):